stt-datacore/website/static/crew/picard_dixonhill_crew.md

 series: tng
 memory_alpha:
 bigbook_tier: 11
-events: 9
+events: 11
 in_portal: true
 published: true
 ---

-Not a daily use crew.
-Picard events, three features, and a vanity collection are his upper limit.
+Not a daily use crew by any stretch, simply a collection piece who's usable in spurts on the weekends.
+A new television show and some eventable traits will trigger bonuses for him, but his bases may not always make the thaw cost worth it.